apache/mxnet/docs/python_docs/python/tutorials/index.rst

       How to use int8 in your model to boost training speed.

    .. card::
-      :title: DNNL
+      :title: oneDNN
       :link: performance/backend/mkldnn/index.html

-      How to get the most from your CPU by using Intel's DNNL.
+      How to get the most from your CPU by using oneDNN.

    .. card::
       :title: TVM